HP92/Calculator-with-Python-TkInter/course_theory.md

 It comes pre-installed with your Python 3 distribution.
 You just need to import it.

+> NOTE: For macOS, there might be some incompatibilities with the features offered by Tkinter.
+This is caused by the OS design, and the fact that it doesn't allow users to change certain parameters.

 ## Tcl/Tk Background

 Tcl (Tool Command Language) is a very powerful but easy to learn dynamic, high-level, interpreted programming language, suitable for a very wide range of uses, including web and desktop applications, networking, administration, testing and many more.
 Open source and business-friendly, Tcl is a mature yet evolving language that is truly cross platform, easily deployed and highly extensible.